gfoidl/trx2junit/ReadMe.md

 # trx2junit (.NET Core global tool)

 Helper for converting trx-Testresults (`dotnet test --logger "trx"`) to a JUnit-based XML file.
+The JUnit-output will be in the same directory than the trx-file.

 Can be used for CI-scenarios, like [CircleCi](https://circleci.com/), where as test results JUnit is expected.